Trump Score Card

 5: Syrian President Assad told Yahoo News some refugees are ‘definitely’ terrorists

-6: America has suffered a terror attack every year under Obama on its soil including the Boston Marathon attack which was from the hands of refugee brothers.
+6: America has suffered a terror attack every year under Obama including the Boston Marathon attack which was from the hands of refugee brothers.
 This stat does not include nearly 20 thwarted attacks just during President Obama's presidency alone.

 7: Like President Trump, then President Obama also blocked all refugees from a specific country (Iraq) back in 2011.